-Some units assume a particular level of understanding before students can commence study; typically this is satisfied by completion of other (prerequisite) units.
+Some units assume a particular level of understanding before students commence study in the unit; typically this is satisfied by completion of other (prerequisite) units.
 Where a unit has prerequisites, enrolment in the unit will require a student to have satisfied the prerequisites (or equivalents elsewhere) before commencing the unit.
 Students should consult the Unit Coordinator if they wish to seek a waiver of a prerequisite.

 Repeating a Failed Unit

-A student who has failed a unit normally may take it a second time.
-Third attempts require the approval of the Academic Chair of the course offering the unit.
+A student who has failed a unit may usually take it a second time.
+A third attempt requires the approval of the Academic Chair of the course offering the unit.
 Special approval may be granted by the President of Academic Council for a student who has failed a unit three times to be permitted to enrol in it for a fourth and final time.
 Conditions may be attached to a third or fourth attempt including, in the case of a core unit failed twice, that a student must repeat the unit at the first available opportunity.

-Students enrolled at the South Street campus are permitted to enrol in units at the Peel and Rockingham campuses, where places are available.
+Students enrolled at the South Street campus are permitted to enrol in units at the Peel campus, where places are available.